belle2/basf2/framework/doc/development/tuppr.rst

 .. warning::

-   If you change the member defintion of a payload class:
+   If you change the member definition of a payload class:

      - you must make sure you increase the ``ClassDef`` version number `correctly <https://root.cern/manual/io_custom_classes/#the-classdef-macro>`__;